Broken Symmetry of Stock Returns -- a Modified Jones-Faddy Skew t-Distribution: Analytical Framework

 In this section we give analytical expressions for PDF, CDF, mean $m_1$, variance $m_2$ ($m_2^{1/2}$ being standard deviation), and mode $\overline{m}$ for four distributions described in this section.
 We use first and second Pearson coefficients of skewness

-to characterize the skew of the distribution, where $\widetilde{m}$ is the median, which is evaluated numerically. \footnote{The standard Fisher-Pearson coefficient can not be analytically obtained in this case since the third moment diverges due to slow power-law decays of the tails \cite{farahani2025asymmetry}.} We will consider CDF appropriate for gains and losses separately per, respectively,
+to characterize the skew of the distribution, where $\widetilde{m}$ is the median, which is evaluated numerically. \footnote{See Appendix for an alternative derivation of the median.} \footnote{The third moment and Fisher-Pearson coefficient diverge due to slow power-law decays of the tails per Table \ref{stats} and \cite{farahani2025asymmetry}.} We will consider CDF appropriate for gains and losses separately per, respectively,